 VISIT MITLA OAXACA WITH A TOUR

-The next best option for visiting Mitla Oaxaca (and the way I did it) is with a tour.
+The next best option for visiting (and the way I did it) is with a tour.

-There are countless tour companies in Oaxaca City to book a tour to the Mitla Ruins but in my experience, it can be overwhelming trying to decide which one is best.
+There are countless tour companies in Oaxaca City to book a tour but in my experience, it can be overwhelming trying to decide which one is best.

-I recommend booking a tour to Mitla Oaxaca online in advance with Get Your Guide which has great reviews and hundreds of bookings.
-This will save you from having to haggle for a good price with the local tour companies in the city.
+I recommend booking a tour online in advance with Get Your Guide which has great reviews and hundreds of bookings.
+This will save you from having to haggle for a fair price with the local tour companies in the city.